Pavel Sivakov: Career

 In April 2019, Sivakov won Stage 2 of the Tour of the Alps, his first professional victory.
 He held the race lead for the rest of the race, taking overall victory by 27 seconds ahead of teammate Tao Geoghegan Hart.

 In the 2019 Giro d'Italia, Sivakov finished 9th overall.

 Sivakov took overall victory at the 2019 Tour de Pologne after a second place on the first mountain stage and a finish among the peloton on the final stage.
 Sivakov took the leader's jersey after the last stage, after previous leader Jonas Vingegaard suffered larger losses.
 Sivakov finished ahead of Jai Hindley of on the sixth stage and overtook the Australian by two seconds, thanks to time bonuses.

+Sivakov also won the Vuelta Burgos in 2022, Giro della Toscana in 2023 and Vuelta a Andalucia Ruta Ciclista Del Sol in 2025.